vorcigernix/engineeringroles/table.md

             </td>
             <td valign="top">
                 <ul>
-                    <li>You estimate accurate timelines for tasks and deliver work at a steady, predictable pace to hit your deadlines.</li>
+                    <li>You can estimate size of the tasks and deliver work at a steady, predictable pace.</li>
                     <li>You effectively use a variety of testing methods and monitoring tools to ensure the quality and production readiness of your work before and after release.</li>
                     <li>You consider and build for many different use cases but avoid over engineering.</li>
                     <li>You ship complete solutions, but release them in small, safe patches.</li>